 They have a few models to choose from, including traditional outdoor security cameras to doorbell installations.
 For a higher monthly fee, Nest also offers professional monitoring services which include text alerts and the ability to send out police or firefighters in case of emergency.
 Nest is a little pricier when it comes to saving long-term security videos, costing upwards of $30 a month; for only $5 a month, though, you can store security clips for five days.

-Taking the next step in your security camera installation shouldn’t be complicated.
+Taking the next step in your security camera fitting shouldn’t be complicated.
 You may want outdoor cameras but also something inside your home.
 If you want to get professional assistance in getting the job done right, contact Affordable Lock & Security Solutions today.
 Servicing the Ocala and surrounding areas, we are ready to help you install the home security system that fits your needs.